waynesbrain/bm-runner/ROADMAP.md

 - ~~Open options in new tab when toolbar button bookmarklet undefined.~~
 - ~~Save options automatically.~~
 - ~~Add an undo feature to undo changes made while the options page is open.~~
+- Options page dark mode.
+- New default icon instead of 🟦.

 # Mileston Version 2.0.0